doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 1) Download and install [Visual Studio Code](https://code.visualstudio.com/Download) onto your computer, and open up VScode.

-> Note: Make sure to select the correct version depending on your operating system (Windows, Linux, Mac)
+> Note: Make sure to select the correct version depending on your operating system (Windows, Linux, Mac).

 <br/>